prathamkandari/Juspay_Assignment/README.md

 1. **Dashboard Page** – provides key business insights with summary cards, charts, and top products.
 2. **Orders Page** – displays and manages detailed order information in a responsive table format.

-The app is built with **React and Material UI (MUI)** and is fully responsive for desktop, tablet, and mobile screens.

 ---

 ## 🚀 Features